yveszb38/docs/pages/learn/develop/dockerfile.md

 * [COPY][copy] is very similar to [ADD][add], but without the compression and url functionality.
 According to [the Dockerfile best practices][dockerfile-best-practices], you should always use [COPY][copy] unless the auto-extraction capability of [ADD][add] is needed.

 * [CMD][cmd] this command provides defaults for an executing container.
 This command will be run when the container starts up on your device, whereas RUN commands will be executed on our build servers.
-In a resin.io application, this is typically used to execute a start script or entrypoint for the users application.
+In a {{ $names.company.lower }} application, this is typically used to execute a start script or entrypoint for the users application.
 [CMD][cmd] should always be the last command in your Dockerfile.
 The only processes that will run inside the container are the [CMD][cmd] command and all processes that it spawns.

 For details on other instructions, consult the official [Dockerfile documentation][dockerfile].

-### Using Dockerfiles with resin.io
+### Using Dockerfiles with {{ $names.company.lower }}

-To deploy a single-container application to resin.io, simply place a `Dockerfile` at the root of your repository.
+To deploy a single-container application to {{ $names.company.lower }}, simply place a `Dockerfile` at the root of your repository.
 A `docker-compose.yml` file will be automatically generated, ensuring your container has host networking, is privileged, and has `lib/modules`, `/lib/firmware`, and `/run/dbus` bind mounted into the container.
 The default `docker-compose.yml` will look something like this:

 ```
 version: '2.1'